- Print this page

 Egg stamping

-From November 2014, all eggs must be uniquely and individually stamped with the producer's unique identifier (usually a number or code) so they can be traced back to the producer.
+All eggs must be uniquely and individually stamped with the producer's unique identifier (usually a number or code) so they can be traced back to the producer, or the grader’s unique identifier.

 See the factsheets:

-- Egg stamping for butchers and grocers that sell eggs (pdf)
+- Egg stamping for butchers and grocers that sell eggs (PDF, 300 KB)

-- Egg stamping for cafés, restaurants and takeaways (pdf)
+- Egg stamping for cafés, restaurants and takeaways (PDF, 120 KB)

-The Food Authority can supply a free manual egg stamp and one pack of five ink refills to 300 small producers (those who produce fewer than 1000 eggs per day).
+The Food Authority can supply a free manual egg stamp and one pack of ink refills.

 The stamps are self inking and have a pre-assigned code.
 The producer needs to purchase ongoing ink refills, and repair or replace the stamper (if required).

-Businesses who want a free egg stamp need to email their name, phone number and postal address, to eggstamp@foodauthority.nsw.gov.au or call the Helpline on 1300 552 406.
+Businesses who want a free egg stamp need to email their name, phone number and postal address, to food.contact@dpird.nsw.gov.au or phone the Food Authority helpline on 1300 552 406.

 Egg businesses wanting to use recycled water are required to apply in writing to the Food Authority.
 Applications will be considered on a case-by-case basis.